-- Hamsey Primary School will ensure that all members of the community are aware of online child sexual abuse, including: exploitation and grooming; the consequences; possible approaches which may be employed by offenders to target children and how to respond to concerns. - Hamsey Primary School recognises online child sexual abuse and exploitation (including criminal exploitation) as a safeguarding issue and, as such, all concerns will be reported to and dealt with by the DSL (or deputy). - We will implement preventative approaches for online child sexual abuse and exploitation (including criminal exploitation) via a range of age and ability appropriate education for learners, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child sexual abuse and exploitation (including criminal exploitation), both locally and nationally. - We will ensure that the 'Click CEOP' report button is visible and available to learners and other members of our community.
-This can be accessed via the school's website. - If made aware of incident involving online child sexual abuse and exploitation (including criminal exploitation), we will:
+- Hamsey Primary School will ensure that all members of the community are aware of online child sexual abuse including exploitation and grooming, the consequences, possible approaches which may be employed by offenders to target children and how to respond to concerns. - Our school recognises online child sexual abuse and exploitation (including criminal exploitation) as a safeguarding issue and, as such, all concerns will be reported to and dealt with by the DSL (or deputy). - We will implement preventative approaches for online child sexual abuse and exploitation (including criminal exploitation) via a range of age and ability appropriate education for learners, staff and parents/carers. - We will ensure that all members of the community are aware of the support available regarding online child sexual abuse and exploitation (including criminal exploitation), both locally and nationally. - We will ensure that the 'Click CEOP' report button is visible and available to learners and other members of our community. - If made aware of incident involving online child sexual abuse and exploitation (including criminal exploitation), we will:

-- Act in accordance with our child protection policies and the relevant East Sussex Safeguarding Child Partnership's procedures. - If appropriate, store any devices involved securely. - Make a referral to Children's Social Care (if required/ appropriate) and immediately inform the police via 101 (or 999 if a child is at immediate risk) - Carry out a risk assessment which considers any vulnerabilities of pupil(s) involved (including carrying out relevant checks with other agencies). - Inform parents/carers about the incident and how it is being managed. - Provide the necessary safeguards and support for learners, such as, offering counselling or pastoral support. - Review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online child sexual abuse and exploitation (including criminal exploitation), regardless of whether the incident took place on our premises or using setting provided or personal equipment. - Where possible, learners will be involved in decision making and if appropriate, will be empowered to report concerns such as via the Click CEOP report: www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL (or deputy) will obtain advice immediately through the Standards and Learning Effectiveness Service and/or Police. - If learners at other setting are believed to have been targeted, the DSL (or deputy) will seek support from the Police and/or the Standards and Learning Effectiveness Service first to ensure that potential investigations are not compromised.
+- Act in accordance with our child protection policies and the relevant East Sussex Safeguarding Child Partnership's procedures. - o If appropriate, store any devices involved securely. - Make a referral to Children's Social Care (if required/ appropriate) and immediately inform the police via 101 (or 999 if a child is at immediate risk) - Carry out a risk assessment which considers any vulnerabilities of pupil(s) involved (including carrying out relevant checks with other agencies). - o Inform parents/carers about the incident and how it is being managed. - Provide the necessary safeguards and support for learners, such as, offering counselling or pastoral support. - Review the handling of any incidents to ensure that best practice is implemented; leadership team will review and update any management procedures, where necessary. - We will respond to concerns regarding online child sexual abuse and exploitation (including criminal exploitation), regardless of whether the incident took place on our premises or using setting provided or personal equipment. - Where possible, learners will be involved in decision making and if appropriate, will be empowered to report concerns such as via the Click CEOP report: www.ceop.police.uk/safety-centre/ - If we are unclear whether a criminal offence has been committed, the DSL (or deputy) will obtain advice immediately through the Standards and Learning Effectiveness Service and/or Police. - If learners at other settings are believed to have been targeted, the DSL (or deputy) will contact the Police.